 Albus, Dominique, and I were all standing together in the line with all the other first years waiting to be sorted.
-There was one boy standing alone, distanced from the crowd of the other first years.
+One boy stood alone, distanced from the crowd of the other first years.
 All three of us could immediately tell who he was from his infamous platinum blonde hair.
 My father’s words still resonated inside of my head.
 Fear to go against parental rule prevented my natural instinct of going to keep him company from kicking in.

 The sorting passed rather slowly.
 We didn’t really hold much care over who was sorted into which house, as we didn’t yet know them.
-Besides, the topic of Victoire and Teddy being caught kissing was one of a lot more interest.
+The topic of Victoire and Teddy being caught kissing was one of a lot more interest, anyhow.
 It was only when Professor Longbottom called the name, Scorpius Malfoy, that we paid any attention to the ceremony.
-That was only due to the room falling into an eerie silence, so we couldn’t continue our conversation.

 I felt rather sorry for him at this point.
-He almost tripped up the stairs as he was so nervous.
+He almost tripped up the stairs due to his nerves.
 His hands were visibly shaking when he placed the sorting hat onto his head.
-The sense of unease was further in forced due to him remaning on the stool for a further two minutes, before the hat proclaimed its decision.
+The sense of unease was further in forced due to him remaning on the stool for a further two minutes before the hat proclaimed its decision.

 A hat stall it was called.
 When the hat was unsure of where to sort you, leading to a prolonged period of sitting on the chair.
 I remember feeling particularly proud of my ability to recall the meaning.

-I was too caught up in my thoughts about the implications Scorpius may land himself in for being the first Malfoy being sorted outside of Slytherin house, that I nearly missed Albus’ sorting.
+I was too caught up in my thoughts about the implications Scorpius's sorting, that I nearly missed Albus’ own sorting.
 Of course there was no question of where he was going.
 With Harry and Ginny as his parents he was destined for Gryffindor.
-He seemed glad with the hats choice and scampered over to a free seat by Victoire and James.
+He seemed glad with the hat's choice and scampered over to a free seat by Victoire and James.

 Dominique, too, ended up in Gryffindor, and was rewarded by a massive smile by her sister who usually ignored her.
 That was how important it was you see, as the Weasley family had always been Gryffindors, never had one not been in that house.
 It was just a shame that I had to come along and buck that trend.

 When the hat proclaimed me as a Ravenclaw, my first thought was how my dad would react.
 Ron Weasley was probably one of proudest Gryffindors around and would surely be devastated by the fact his first child wasn’t sorted into it his own house.
 My mum would be a different story, however.
-She wasn’t called the brightest witch of her age for no reason.
-She would probably be proud of her daughter following in her footsteps.
+She wasn’t called the brightest witch of her age for nothing.

 As I shuffled over to the Ravenclaw table I had no idea where to go.
 I was so sure about being in Gryffindor, and that I would enjoy my first feast with my cousins, I didn’t plan on what I would do if I ended up elsewhere.
-So I went and sat with the only other person who could understand how I was feeling as we were in the same situation.
+So I went and sat with the only other person who could understand how I felt as we were in the same situation.
 Scorpius Malfoy.
-The exact person I was meant to not “get too friendly with”.
+The exact person I was meant to not 'get too friendly with'.

-I was pulled back to the present by the arrival of my three bridesmaids, Dominique, and my two other cousins, Lily and Roxanne.
+I was pulled back to the present by the arrival of my three bridesmaids, Dom, and my two other cousins, Lily and Roxanne.
 I asked Victoire as well, but she declined saying they were meant to look virginal, so if one was six months pregnant it would look weird.
-She and Teddy really were in love, you could just tell by the way they look at each other.
-I wished I could say the same for me and Xander.

 “Rose!
 Isn’t this so exciting?
 I can't wait to be your bridesmaid, it’ll be my first time, thanks to Teddy and Victoire eloping,” Lily piped up excitedly.
-She still hadn’t forgiven those two for eloping and not telling anyone.
+She still hadn’t forgiven those two for running off to Scotland and not telling anyone.
 They probably did it so she didn’t try and attempt to plan every aspect of their wedding day, like she’d done with mine.

 “Hey, Rose.
 Can I just have a quick word with you?”
-Dominique asked.
-Oh Merlin I do not like the sound of that.
-What was on earth did she want?
+Dom asked.
+Oh Merlin, I did not like the sound of that.
+What on earth did she want?

 “Sure,” I said standing up with some difficulty.
 Damn wedding dress, it had far too many layers for its own good.
-I managed to remain upright while walking over to the corner of the room where Dominique was standing.
+I managed to remain upright while walking over to the corner of the room where Dominique stood.

 I knew picking this dress would be a mistake.
 It had a ridiculously long train, too many layers and it was too puffy.
-So, all in all, not pratical at all.
-I hated things which weren't practical.
-It was Lily and Dom's fault that I was wearing it.
-They dragged me to Dom's French cousin's shop in Paris and everyone proclaimed the dress as 'the one'.
-I only got it to shut them all up.
+So, all in all, not practical at all.
+Lily and Dom had chosen it for me.
+They dragged me to Dom's French cousin's shop in Paris and everyone proclaimed the dress as 'the one', so I just got it to shut them all up.

-“Oh good, I just wanted to make sure you were hundred per cent certain about this decision, considering Scorpius is moving back to London.”
-Dominique said, sounding nonplussed about the fact my ex boyfriend who had never really gotten over was moving back to the city where I lived.
+“Oh good, I just wanted to make, given that Scorpius is moving back to London,” Dominique said, sounding nonplussed about the fact my ex boyfriend who had never really gotten over was moving back to the city where I lived.

-“Wait Scorpius is moving back, and he didn’t even let me know?
+“Wait, Scorpius is moving back, and he didn’t even let me know?
 He could have at least sent me an owl or just something!”
 I knew we hadn't spoken in a while, but I would have thought he would tell me something like this.

-“Yeah Albus told me, who was told by Uncle Harry, who interviewed him for the new position in the auror department.
-He was fed up with living in Switzerland, as there aren’t that many dark wizards out there, given how peace loving they are.”
-She sounded as if I should have expected this all along.
+“Yeah Albus told me, who was told by Uncle Harry, who interviewed him for the new position in the Auror department.
+He got bored with living in Switzerland, as there aren’t that many dark wizards out there, given how peace loving they are.”

 I mean, how could he be moving back?
-And now, of all the times he could have chosen, he chooses to move back.
+And now, of all the times he could have chosen.
 I was already contemplating the biggest decision of my life, and for him to come along and make me doubt it even more.
 He already messed me around once, he didn't need to come back and do it again.
-He had caused me enough heartache for a lifetime.

 Thinking of Scorpius moving back to Britain brought me back to the time he first kissed me.

 In my case, I was one of the quieter ones of the mainly boisterous Weasley family.
 Instead of joining in with family games of Quidditch, I preferred to stay inside and read a book.
 I wasn’t lonely, as I was usually joined by Mum and Uncle Percy, who were also indifferent to the popular wizarding sport.
-It was just I missed out on these 'bonding occasions', as they called them, so I was never as close to my relatives, as they were with one another.
+I just missed out on these 'bonding occasions', as they called them, so I was never as close to my relatives as they were with one another.

-By fifth year I was as close to him, as I was to Dominique and Albus, and we three had all been practically brought up together.
+By fifth year, I was as close to him as I was to Dominique and Albus, and we three had all been brought up together.

 One night, when there was a full moon in the sky we decided to take advantage of it.
-Being the Ravenclaw’s that we were, we ventured to the top of the Astronomy Tower and used the clear, illuminated sky as a chance to finish our star charts, which we had not been able to finish in our last lesson.
+Being the Ravenclaws that we were, we ventured to the top of the Astronomy Tower and used the clear, illuminated sky as a chance to finish our star charts.

 I sort of hoped that right person for him was me, but knowing that would be impossible as we were just best friends.
 Besides, it would be plain weird if one of us fancied the other, so I didn’t bother getting my hopes too high.